wilsonmar/wilsonmar.github.io/_posts/2019-03-15-wordpress.md

 Wordpress was first released on May 27, 2003 by Matt Mullenwick in San Francisco, California, USA.
 See <a target="_blank" href="https://en.wikipedia.org/wiki/WordPress">Wikipedia</a>.

-Matt's company, Automattic, makes money from providing hosting to enterprises such as the New York Times, CNN, etc. Code created is folded into the open-source repository.
+Matt's company, Automattic, makes money from providing hosting to enterprises such as the New York Times, CNN, etc.

+Code created for them are eventually folded into the open-source repository.

 <a name="Issues"></a>